Short-Crust Pastry (Pie Crust)

 **Another great option is to use a food processor - add all the dry ingredients into the processor.
 Cut the butter into chunks (at least 8 per sticks), add to the processor.
 Pulse until you have a bread crumb texture.
 Pour into a bowl and continue as below.

-3. Add the water a table spoon at a time and mold the mixture into a ball.
+3. Initially add 3/4 cup of water and mold the mixture into a ball.
 Add just enough water until you can form a ball.
-You don’t need to use all 3 tablespoons of water.
+You may need to use the additional 2 tablespoons of water.
 Don’t overwork the dough.
 Handle just enough to make a ball.

 4. Divide in half and flatten to a thick disc.
 Wrap each in plastic wrap and chill for 2 hours.